 Here is where you sell yourself.
 The interviewer has given you the floor to convince them why they need you.

-Start by telling them what skills you possess which will prove useful in the job opening.
+Start by telling them what skills you possess which will prove helpful in the job opening.
 Give them relevant examples from your past which showcase your ability to fit into their culture and team.

 Employee turnover is expensive for businesses.
 Recruiters look to hire individuals who are there to stay.
 Typically, you can be asked,